frontimax/sports-butler/README.md

 ## Usage without endpoint methods (direct calls)

-As in footbal butler gem you may also call the url withs params directly, especially if an endpoint class or method is missing in this gem.
+As in footbal butler gem you may also call a url with params directly, useful especially if an endpoint class or method is missing in this gem.

 You can use the same configuration logic as described above, or deliver required token directly with the call.